openstack-archive/timmy/doc/source/usage.rst

     01-my-first-command: 'uptime'
     02-disk-check: 'df -h'
     and-also-ram: 'free -m'
+  logs:
+    exclude: '.*' # exclude all logs by default
   by_roles:
     controller:
       scripts: # I use script here to not overwrite cmds we have already defined for all nodes earlier